technofocus-pte/aistudio-end-to-end-baseline-architecture/README.md

-# AI Studio end-to-end baseline reference implementation
+# AI Foundry end-to-end baseline reference implementation

-This reference implementation based on our [Baseline OpenAI end-to-end chat reference architecture](https://learn.microsoft.com/en-us/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat) demonstrates how to author and run various AI-driven applications, including chat applications, using Azure AI Studio and OpenAI within a single region.
+This reference implementation based on our [Baseline OpenAI end-to-end chat reference architecture](https://learn.microsoft.com/en-us/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat) demonstrates how to author and run various AI-driven applications, including chat applications, using Azure AI Foundry and OpenAI within a single region.
 It offers a secure and private environment suitable for enterprises, with options for deploying the application:

-- An Azure AI Studio-managed online endpoint in a managed virtual network.
+- An Azure AI Foundry-managed online endpoint in a managed virtual network.
   - For applications demanding high availability, deploying multiple online endpoints behind a load balancer to enhance resiliency is advisable.
 - A network-isolated, zone-redundant, highly available deployment using Azure App Service.

-Leveraging the scalable features of [Promptflow](https://microsoft.github.io/promptflow/) within [Azure AI Studio](https://azure.microsoft.com/services/ai-studio/), the architecture supports the creation and deployment of robust AI workflows, including:
+Leveraging the scalable features of [Promptflow](https://microsoft.github.io/promptflow/) within [Azure AI Foundry](https://azure.microsoft.com/services/ai-studio/), the architecture supports the creation and deployment of robust AI workflows, including:

 - Prompt composition
 - Data querying for contextual grounding